lizmat/raku-all-modules/cpan/MZIESCHA/Bailador-Plugin-NamedQueries/README.md

 SYNOPSIS
 ========

-Build a class for yout predefined SQL-Statements
+Build a class for your predefined SQL-Statements

     use Bailador;
     use Bailador::Plugin::NamedQueries;